stacktrust/test2/tradeshow.md

 permalink: /tradeshow/
 ---

-A small selection of media on the art of selling information security.
+A small selection of media on the art of information security communication.
 How long is the path from technical limits to buyer-relevant metaphors?

 + ###[The Analogies Project](https://theanalogiesproject.org)